 Lack of basic knowledge base features

 When it comes to creating a wordpress knowledge base, you shouldn't settle for anything short of the essentials.
-This includes powerful search functionality, a simple and intuitive backend, smart categorization, easy authoring and formatting, analytics and reporting, easy integration with existing software, and professional customization.
+This includes powerful search functionality, a simple and intuitive backend, smart categorization, easy authoring and formatting, analytics and reporting, knowledge base metrics, easy integration with existing software, and professional customization.
 These essential features are necessary if you want to make sure your knowledge base is functional.
 Failing to include them could mean you have a sub-par product that won’t deliver the results you’d expect.
 Ultimately, it pays off to take the time and choose the right plugin or theme that covers all of these features.

 Is there a better solution?